List of Philadelphia Flyers draft picks

 The Philadelphia Flyers are a professional ice hockey team based in Philadelphia, Pennsylvania.
 They are members of the Metropolitan Division of the National Hockey League's (NHL) Eastern Conference.
 The Flyers were founded in 1967 as one of six expansion teams, increasing the size of the NHL at that time to 12 teams.

-As of the 2022 NHL Entry Draft, the Flyers have selected 63 goaltenders and 446 skaters (forwards and defensemen) in the NHL Entry Draft since their first draft in 1967.
-They selected an additional 3 goaltenders and 7 skaters from 1986 to 1994 in the short-lived NHL Supplemental Draft, which was for selecting collegiate players who were not eligible for the standard Entry Draft.
-As of the completion of the 2021–22 season, 214 Flyers draft picks have appeared in at least one NHL game.
+As of the 2025 NHL entry draft, the Flyers have selected 535 players in the NHL entry draft since their first draft in 1967.
+They selected an additional ten players from 1986 to 1994 in the short-lived NHL supplemental draft, which was for selecting collegiate players who were not eligible for the standard entry draft.
+As of the completion of the 2024–25 season, 227 Flyers draft picks have appeared in at least one NHL game.